 - Melanoma is not just skin cancer.
 It can develop anywhere on the body – eyes, scalp, nails, feet, mouth, etc.

 - Melanoma does not discriminate by age, race or gender.

 - Melanoma is the leading cause of cancer death in young women ages 25-30 and the second leading cause of cancer death in women ages 30-35.

 - In ages 15-29, melanoma is the second most commonly diagnosed cancer.

 - The incidence of people under 30 developing melanoma is increasing faster than any other demographic group, soaring by 50% in women since 1980.

-- Approximately 500 American children are diagnosed with melanoma each year.
+- Approximately 500 children in the U.S. are diagnosed with melanoma each year.

 - The majority of people diagnosed with melanoma are white men over the age of 50.